open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         https://XXXXX:3004/?room=some_particular_room_id
 This will direct the conference connection to the MCU room with the ID some_particular_room_id.
 ### 4.2.2 Connect to an MCU conference to subscribe forward streams {#Conferencesection4_2_2}
-Since MCU room can now produce both forward streams and mix stream at the same time, including the screen sharing stream, the client is able to subscribe specified stream(s) by a query string in your URL: forward.
+Since MCU room can now produce both forward streams and mixed stream at the same time, including the screen sharing stream, the client is able to subscribe specified stream(s) by a query string in your URL: forward.
 The default value for the key word is false.

-For example, to subscribe forward stream instead of mix stream from MCU, connect to the MCU sample application server XXXXX with the following URL:
+For example, to subscribe forward stream instead of mixed stream from MCU, connect to the MCU sample application server XXXXX with the following URL:

         https://XXXXX:3004/?forward=true